infinitelambda/diqu/docs/nav/guide/common.md

 Besides the basic dbt test statuses (`pass`, `warn`, `error`), in the built-in query for `dq-tools`, we introduced the new status of `deprecate`.

-`deprecate` means no longer valid, and we don't need to take immediate action.
+`deprecate` means no longer valid, and we don't need to take immediate action (erm ... hooray 🙌?).

 A test is marked `deprecate` if it's not executed & recorded in a specified number of days.

 This can defined by the `ISSUE_DEPRECATED_WINDOW_IN_DAYS` variable (see [Query Variables Config](./config/packages/query_variables.html))

-Our built-in query also labels each status with its corresponding "traffic lights" icon for easier identification.
+Our built-in query also labels each status with its corresponding "traffic lights" 🚥 icon for easier identification (who doesn't love colorful icons in their alerts? 🎉)

 - `pass`(🟢)
 - `warn`(🟡)